24 Good Reasons for Leaving a Job + How to Explain Them

-Just like it’s important to leave your job for the right reasons and on a good note, it’s crucial to frame your answer to this question in a positive and honest way.
-You don’t want to lie to the recruiter, but letting it all out is also a bad idea.
+Just like it’s important to leave your job without burning bridges—for example, giving notice and remaining professional—it’s crucial to frame your answer to this question in a positive and honest way.
+You don’t want to lie to the recruiter, but giving them every detail about internal conflicts or frustrations is also a bad idea.

-The best way to come out unscathed when faced with this question is to prepare for it in advance.
+The best way to avoid raising red flags when you’re asked this question is to prepare your answer in advance.
 Ask yourself, what is a good reason for leaving a job?
-More importantly, how do you frame yours in a way that highlights that you’re a suitable candidate for the new role?
+More importantly, how do you frame yours in a way that highlights the skills, experience, and values that make you a strong match for the new role?

 But if you’re thinking about quitting, you’ve probably accumulated more than one reason for leaving your job.